Fluid Forge

 Register a CatalogAdapter for fluid publish --target ...fluid_build.catalog_adapters

-All seven groups, side by side
+All eight groups, side by side

 # CLI-level extension points (functions)